yuvaleyal/OOP_EX3/README.md

 guytra2205, yuvaleyal
 214987745, 326660610

+the subimageshistory class exists to save brightness mementos the subimgcharmatcher handles the logic with the treemap that keeps the chars, it handels the brightness and removeing and adding chars, it is used in the asciiartalgorithm as the algorithm needs the brigthness of the chars, it is also used in the shell class to add and remove chars. the asciiartalgorithm class is used in shell as its the main algorithm that we need to print. the keyboardinput class is a class that reads the input of the user. the shell class is the class that runs the interaction with the user it uses image class, and the subimgcharmatcher class. the image class saves the image, and keeps info on the image like width and height. the imagesetter class uses the image classand the brightnessMemento class and using it it adds some more functionalyt to it like changing the resolution or getting the subimageresolution. the brightness momento class can save the sub image and can get its resolution.

 we used the treemap data structure for it has a log(n) time complexity for searching inserting and deleting and it sorts the items based on the keys they have, the keys we used are the brightness of the chars making it